 In addition to all of the amazing physical, mental, and emotional benefits for both mother and baby, breastfeeding can help in healing a mother’s heartache associated with infertility or not being able to conceive her own baby for whatever reason.
-When a mother is able to induce lactation, a baby and mother are able to connect through breastfeeding.
+When a mother is able to induce lactation without pregnancy, a baby and mother are able to connect through breastfeeding.

 - A breastfeeding bond with her baby

-- To nurture her baby through the best nutrition possible, and many other reasons that are specific to a mother’s situation.
+- Plus, many other reasons that are specific to a mother’s situation.

 In the case of mothers who have experienced infertility especially, breastfeeding their baby really allows them to heal from some of the traumatic experiences they may have endured in trying.
 Breastfeeding helps them feel accomplished and “normal” in a sense, they can relate now to all the other mothers who were able to breastfeed.